MapsterMapper/Mapster/README.md

     TypeAdapterConfig<TSource, TDestination>.NewConfig()
                 .ConstructUsing(() => new TDestination{Unmapped = "unmapped"});

+####Custom Type Resolvers
+In some cases, you may want to have complete control over how an object is mapped.
+In this case, you can register a custom type resolver.
+It's important to note that when using a custom type resolver, that all other mapping associated with the type is ignored.
+So all mapping must take place within the resolver.
+The custom type resolver must implement the ITypeResolver interface and register it using MapWith().

+    //Example using MapWith resolver generic call.
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .MapWith<TCustomTypeResolver>();

+    //Example using MapWith resolver factory function
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .MapWith(() => new TCustomTypeResolver());

+    //Example using MapWith resolver instance
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .MapWith(customResolverInstance);

+####Custom Value Resolvers
+In some cases, you may want to encapsulate a value conversion into a separate class.
+In this case, you can use a custom value resolver by registering it using Resolve().
+The value resolver must implement the IValueResolver interface.

+    //Example using MapWith resolver generic call.
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .Resolve<TCustomValueResolver, string>(dest => dest.Name);

+    //Example using value resolver factory function
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .Resolve(dest => dest.Name, () => new TCustomValueResolver());

+    //Example using value resolver instance
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .Resolve(dest => dest.Name, customValueResolver);

 ####Type-Specific Destination Transforms
 This allows transforms for all items of a type, such as trimming all strings.
 But really any operation can be performed on the destination value before assignment.
 This can be set up at either a global